Introduction

 Also perched in the hills between Calvi and L’Île-Rousse, Montemaggiore is a charming village rich in history and breathtaking views.
 Dating back to medieval times, this picturesque hilltop town has long been a strategic lookout point over the Balagne region.

 The village’s most iconic landmark is the Église Saint-Augustin, which stands proudly at its highest point.
-Offering spectacular panoramic views of the surrounding mountains and coastline, Montemaggiore is a must-visit for those looking to experience authentic Corsican charm and stunning landscapes.
+Offering spectacular panoramic views of the surrounding mountains and coastline, Montemaggiore is a must-visit for those seeking authentic Corsican charm and stunning landscapes.

 Algajola